thiagocapuano/waves-documentation/en/blockchain/transaction-type/data-transaction.md

 **Data transaction** is a [transaction](/blockchain/transaction.md) that writes data to the [account data storage](/blockchain/account-data-storage.md).

+Each data transaction has a **data array** — it is the field `data` in [JSON representation]((#json-representation)) of a transaction that contains the data to be written.

 ## Data array of a data transaction

-The maximum length of the data array is 100 elements.
+The maximum length of an array is 100 elements.

-The maximum size of the data array is 140 kilobytes.
+The maximum size of an array is 140 kilobytes.

-Each element of the data array is an object that has 3 fields: `key`, `type`, `value`.
+Each element of an array is an object that has 3 fields: `key`, `type`, `value`.

-The array of data cannot contain two elements with the same `key` field.
+An array cannot contain two elements with the same `key` field.

 ## The `key` field